 Once we understand what has been going on, we can appreciate that the conventional solutions will not work.
 The problem will not be fixed in or by the private sector.
 Capitalism certainly needs fixing, but this will require rebalancing across all the sectors—which means putting capitalism in its place, namely in the provision of goods and service.
 Period.
 Nor can we expect public sector governments to take the lead, because most have become too coopted by private interests domestically and overwhelmed by corporate forces globally.

 This leaves the plural sector, comprising those associations that are neither private nor public, most of them community-based: our clubs and groups, NGOs, not-for profits, cooperatives, social initiatives and social movements.
 This sector is massive, yet it has been lost in the great debates over public versus private, namely the linear politics of left versus right.

 Please understand that the plural sector is not them; it is you and I, in our everyday lives.
 Some of us may work in the private sector and most of us may vote in the public sector but all of us live in the plural sector.
 We need to recognize that it is here, on the ground, that the restoration of balance will have to begin.

 © Henry Mintzberg 2016.
-An earlier article by the same title makes a few of these points and others.
-See also our book Managing Publicly.
+Please see Rebalancing Society…radical renewal beyond left, right, and center for a full rendition of this message.
+For earlier comments on this theme, please see the TWOGs under Rebalancing Society (This TWOG was delayed pending the appearance of a related version on the Huffington Post.
 Follow this TWOG on Twitter @mintzberg141, or receive the blogs directly in your inbox by subscribing here.
 To help disseminate these blogs, we now also have a Facebook page and a LinkedIn.